-Join Joseph LeBlanc for an in-depth discussion in this video Exploring NoSQL possibilities, part of Up and Running with NoSQL Databases.
+Join Joseph LeBlanc for an in-depth discussion in this video Exploring NoSQL possibilities, part of Learning NoSQL Databases.

 You may be wondering when you should use NoSQL database instead of an SQL-based relational one.
 Let's take look at some examples of instances where NoSQL databases give you an advantage.
 Many NoSQL databases can be used to easily create web applications with customizable fields.
 You don't have to worry about schema changes and you can still index the fields.
 For instance, if you have an application that keeps track of comments on articles, you can add votes later.
 Another possibility for NoSQL is to use it as a caching layer.